lucasmag/oowlish-challenge/README.md

 For the database, the container is created running a `PostgreSQL` image containing one database with name and user `oowlish` and password `oowlishyay`.
 This container is available on port 5432.

 For the backend, there are a few more steps.
 These steps are described below:
 1. The entrypoint is the `start-server.sh` file.
-Initially, this script verify if there is any Postgres service running on port 5432 with the previously described configurations.
+Initially, this script verify if there is any `Postgres` service running on port 5432 with the previously described configurations.
 If database is not yet ready to use, this script will try to reconnect every 1 second, until the database is ready to use.
 2. Build and run migrations
-3. A django management command to import the customers.csv file into database is executed.
+3. A django management command to import the *customers.csv* file into database is executed.
 Where *customers.csv* is the path to the csv file we want to import.
     ```python
     python manage.py importcsv customers.csv
     ```
-4. The server is run on port 8000
+4. The server runs on port 8000

 ## Tests ##
 ### Pytest ###